InkaDinka/TaosRoadNetworkApp/README.md

 This web application represents Taos, New Mexico in a road network stored in a neo4j database.
 Database queries allow the front-end to plot routes using leaflet.js to simulate a GPS.
 The project is connected to an example neo4j database that already has street and road data imported.
-There's no need to run the notebook scripts unless you are using your own neo4j database.
+There's no need to run the notebook scripts.

-Accessable at this link: https://trn-74bjuhpi6q-uc.a.run.app

 Test its functionality by submitting these addresses:
 - From: 343 SIERRA VISTA LN TAOS, NM 87571